ourresearch/openalex-docs/the-data/works/README.md

 ### `primary_location`

-_Object:_ A [`Location`](location-object.md) object with the primary location of this work.
+The the best (closest to the version of record) copy of this work.

-The `primary_location` is where you can find the best (closest to the [version of record](https://en.wikipedia.org/wiki/Version\_of\_record)) copy of this work.
+The `primary_location` is the [location](#locations) where you can find the best (closest to the [version of record](https://en.wikipedia.org/wiki/Version\_of\_record)) copy of this work.
 For a peer-reviewed journal article, this would be a full text published version, hosted by the publisher at the article's DOI URL.

 ```json
 primary_location: {